Search by Keyword

 Surprisingly, Ringo had been reluctant to include the song in his multiple-year history of tours with his “All-Starr Band.”
 In fact, he has been known to introduce his song “Don't Pass Me By” as his favorite self-penned composition, which may have made Beatles fans wonder why he didn't think as fondly of “Octopus's Garden,” which was so painstakingly recorded to good effect.

 Ringo did, however, include “Octopus's Garden” in live appearances he did with his studio band The Roundheads, who did a bang-up job in duplicating the “Abbey Road” arrangement of the song, including the gurgling backing vocals and George Harrison's stellar guitar work.
 Sporadic live performances of the song by Ringo and The Roundheads stretch from 1998 to 2005.
-Their above mentioned June 24th, 2005 performance at the Genesse Theatre in Waukegan, Illinois, which features the song, was released as a DVD and Blu-ray in High-Definition and mixed in 5.1 Surround Sound under the simple title “Ringo Starr And The Roundheads Live.”
+Their above mentioned June 24th, 2005 performance at the Genesse Theatre in Waukegan, Illinois, which features the song, was released in 2012 as a DVD and Blu-ray in High-Definition and mixed in 5.1 Surround Sound under the simple title "Ringo Starr And The Roundheads: Live."

 This accomplishment allowed Beatle fans, as well as the other three Beatles themselves, to have a greater degree of confidence in Ringo's solo music career.
 Having already starred in two movies by this time (“Candy” and “The Magic Christian”), it was assumed that Ringo had a future in films, something that he did continue to pursue periodically for some time.
 But as for a solo music career, his future seemed uncertain to many.

-He surprised everyone, however, by continuing to co-compose and record successful hit singles and albums, even eclipsing the success of all three of his former band-mates for a few years.
+He surprised everyone, however, by continuing to co-compose and record successful hit singles and albums, even eclipsing the commercial success of all three of his former band-mates for a few years.
 In 1974, after two years of not having a hit song himself, John Lennon sent Ringo a telegram reading: “CONGRATULATIONS.
 HOW DARE YOU?
 AND PLEASE WRITE ME A HIT SONG.”
 “It Don't Come Easy,” “Back Off Boogaloo,” “Photograph” and “Oh, My, My,” as well as various other album tracks, show that he learned a thing or two (or three) from his “friends” to help him “get by” as a composer.
-Being in the constant presence of three men who became known as, arguably, the most prolific and respected songwriters of the 20th century definately bore some fruit.
+Being in the constant presence of three men who became known as, arguably, the most prolific and respected songwriters of the 20th century definitely bore some fruit.

 Written by: Richard Starkey